8 Home Remedies for a Urinary Tract Infection (UTI) During Pregnancy

 A woman may get a urinary tract infection when bacteria enter her urethra and cause an infection.
 A woman’s urinary tract can be a breeding ground for bacteria, more so during pregnancy.
 UTIs are common during pregnancy.
 When the uterus expands during pregnancy, its weight can partially block the drainage of urine from the bladder which might lead to an infection.

 Pregnant women are at an increased risk of UTIs between the 6th and 24th week of pregnancy.
 If you are pregnant, your doctor might suggest you urinalysis or urine culture to detect UTI during pregnancy.
 If the test results are positive, obviously you will worry as you should because it requires immediate treatment or else it might damage the kidneys.
 Consulting a doctor is a must but you can also try some home remedial measures to get rid of this infection.
 There are some natural remedies apart from the conventional treatment which can help prevent and treat UTI.
-But before we discuss natural remedies for UTI, let’s acquaint you with its symptoms.
+But before we discuss home remedy for urine infection during pregnancy, let’s acquaint you with its symptoms.

 Signs and Symptoms of a UTI